 This step is danced in a slot in open position with a 2 hand-hold.
 To begin with, she sashays up to him for a kiss and he sends her back to where she started.

 Lots of movement as the couple whirl around each other in a circular motion.

 Leader wraps the lady into him for a Sweetheart hold then unwinds her into a Hammerlock.

 Mambo – Crossover Swivels

 Classic Mambo move that goes from a crossover break into 2 hand-hold swivels.

 Salsa – Crossbody Leads

-Basic ballroom dance step where the leader sends the lady to the other side by having her step across him.
+Basic ballroom dance step where the leader sends the lady to the other side by having her step across as she passes in front of him.

 If you’re curious about any of these moves, you might choose to try some online lessons.
 If so, check out this Dance Safari post, “Online Ballroom Dance Lessons – Pros and Cons“.

 And that is, these elements are interchangeable within most of the dances.